 (Data source; Team Stainless, KIT Stainless Stocks and Flows Study 2022)

 Specialised expertise and sophisticated technology is needed in recycling to separate and prepare each type of alloy for re melting.

 A recycling processor feeds the scrap into a large shredder to break it into smaller pieces.

 It is then chemically analysed and stored by type.

 This process may include ‘blending’ the scrap into Chromium-only steels, Chromium-Nickel steels, Chromium-Nickel-Molybdenum steels, Nickel alloys and other types of stainless steels.

 After blending into piles for specific customer requirements the scrap is then loaded into containers for export to overseas mills.

 At each stage of the production and use process, stainless steel retains its basic properties and utility value.
-Unlike many industrial and engineering materials, stainless steel may be returned to its original quality in the supply chain without any degradation.
+Unlike many industrial and engineering materials, stainless steel may be repeatedly returned to its original quality in the supply chain without any degradation.

 You can be assured that even after its long service life, your environmentally efficient stainless steel will always return to you bright, shining and new!